cn0047/stash/ed/mongodb/README.md

 db.inventory.find( { type: 'food' } ).hint( { type: 1 } ).explain()
 db.inventory.find( { type: 'food' } ).hint( { type: 1, name: 1 } ).explain()

-// BSON-document size limit = 16MB
+// BSON-document size LIMIT = 16MB
+// Put the data in a separate collection when embedded data exceed 16MB.

 // In MongoDB, operations are atomic at the document level.
 // No single write operation can change more than one document.